 Ways to Implement Auto-Gratuity

-The way I prefer to implement auto-gratuity is to include it in the service pricing and to make it clear to the customers that your salon does not accept tips.
+Include the service fee in the service pricing and make it clear to the customers that your salon does not accept tips.
 This negates the client’s feeling of being forced to tip.
-For clients that insist on tipping, I would tell them, “We set our service prices appropriately to ensure that our staff are very well-compensated.
-The gesture is appreciated, but our policy is not to accept additional tips.”
-Clients loved this policy.
-The staff loved this policy.
+For clients who insist on tipping, tell them, “We set our service prices appropriately to ensure that our staff are well-compensated.
+We appreciate the gesture, but we do not accept tips.”

 Service Charges vs Gratuity

 Recently, the IRS distinguished auto-gratuity from “tips.”
 They now consider auto-gratuity to be a “service charge,” which they consider non-tip wages.
 They’re still taxed the same way all tips are–they’re subjected to social security tax, Medicare tax, and federal income tax withholding–so nothing has changed.
 Only the terminology the IRS uses to classify that income has changed (for us, anyways–the food and beverage industry is the only one really affected by this change since the “service charges” cannot be applied to meet the 45B minimum wage requirement the way tips can–but that’s their problem…sorry restaurant people).